Seattle’s Public Art Boot Camp is an intensive training program that culminates in a commission of a temporary artwork for the City of Seattle.

 The “recruits” have been selected through a competitive application process, and starting this November 2020, a series of online workshops will be available to anyone interested in learning more about public art.
 Featuring staff, artists, and experts in the field, the information shared will highlight the steps needed to successfully navigate through the completion of a public art project.

-The workshops will be a WebEx live event and a recording will be made an available on the Office of Arts & Culture YouTube site.
+The workshops will be a WebEx live event and a recording will be made an available on our YouTube Channel.

 November 7, 2020, 10 am – Noon

 Artists presenting: Norie Sato, Sarah Thompson Moore and Melvin Freeman